-The Best settings for League of Legends: Wild Rift
+The best settings for League of Legends: Wild Rift

 Get the best finger-flick in the Rift.

-In the competitive gaming world, Riot Games is one of the biggest developers out there, and Wild Rift is the newest addition to its roster.
+In the competitive gaming world, Riot Games is one of the biggest developers out there, and League of Legends: Wild Rift is a recent addition to its roster.
 A mobile version of the classic League of Legends interface simplified onto one screen, Wild Rift is a comfortable way for mobile players to enjoy this beloved MOBA.
-If you’re looking to improve your competitive edge in the Rift, though, you’ll want to have the perfect settings.
+If you’re looking to improve your competitive edge in the Rift though, you’ll want to have the perfect settings.

 The best Wild Rift controls